yaml/AdaYaml/site/index.md

 YAML 1.2 implementation, AdaYaml may still be a viable option for you which only breaks in rather obscure edge cases.

-Currently, AdaYaml only implements *parsing* and *presenting* YAML data, i.e. you can use it to transform a character stream (a file, a string, …) into a sequence of YAML events and vice versa.
-There is currently no DOM or support for (de-)serializing native data structures.
+Currently, AdaYaml implements *parsing* and *presenting* YAML data, i.e. you can use it to transform a character stream (a file, a string, …) into a sequence of YAML events and vice versa.
+There also is currently a DOM API which allows you to transform a YAML input to a DOM structure and vice versa.
+AdaYaml currently does not support serialising arbitrary Ada data structures.

 ## Status

-AdaYaml is currently under heavy development.
 The parser is pretty well-tested with the external [yaml-test-suite][2] which strives to be part of the upcoming YAML 1.3 standard.
-The presenter is poorly tested and is therefore more likely to contain bugs.
+Other parts of the API have been tested less extensively.

 ## Project Goals